The by-laws listed below do not comprise a complete list of Hudson’s by-laws, but they consist of the most requested by-laws.

 Residents and contractors are not permitted to throw snow or ice onto public places, namely onto the street or around fire hydrants.

 Pools require a permit and must be situated behind the front setback of the main building.
 In-ground pools must be enclosed by a fence.
 Entrance gates to in-ground pools must have a self-closing and self-locking device ensuring that the gate remains securely shut.

-A free permit is required to cut down trees with a diameter equal to or greater than 10 cm (4 in), the diameter to be measured at 15 cm (6 in) from the ground.
+A free permit is required to cut down trees with a diameter equal to or greater than 10 cm (4 in), the diameter to be measured from the base of the trunk at a height of 1,3 meters (51.18 in) above the ground level.
 A tree may only be felled if evaluated by the authority having jurisdiction as dead or dying, dangerous, a nuisance, diseased or in the way of a construction project.
 The penalty for felling a tree without a permit is a minimum of $300 per tree for the first infraction.

 So that residents can be informed of the main by-laws passed by Town Council, by-laws and plans are available in this section.

 Note that by-laws are likely to undergo changes.
 In the event that a change to a by-law is passed by Council but is not updated in the online version, the Council version shall prevail.

 These by-laws apply insofar as they are not modified, replaced or repealed.

 The maps below are for illustrative purposes only.
 Only an official survey carried out by a land surveyor can confirm the exact location of the boundaries of the flood zones.

 For additional information, contact Town Hall at (450) 458-5347.